Internet-Based Therapy And Understanding Toddler Sleep Problems

 Sleep trouble: A common behavioral issue in toddlers

-Sleep trouble is generally the most common behavior problem for which parents seek the advice of primary care or family medicine providers, and dysregulated sleep may impact many children and can lead to increased challenges with mood control, focus, and trouble keeping awake during daily activities.
-While this can be true for all ages, young children, in particular, tend to have a hard time coping with the symptoms of a sleep problem like sleep deprivation, as their quickly developing bodies usually require a greater amount of sleep.
-These impacts may become apparent in behavioral changes.
+Sleep trouble can be a common behavioral challenge for which parents seek the advice of primary care or family medicine providers.
+Dysregulated sleep may lead to increased difficulties with mood control, focus, and alertness during daily activities.
+While ages can experience these symptoms, young children, in particular, are susceptible to the detrimental effects of sleep deprivation, as their quickly developing bodies can require a greater amount of sleep.
+The Centers for Disease Control and Prevention (CDC) reports that infants and toddlers require 11 to 17 hours of sleep daily.

-Because of the nature of toddler sleep problems, they often correlate with parental sleep and well-being, too.
-By helping young children develop healthy sleeping practices such as appropriate sleep hygiene before bed and a regular bedtime routine, parents can not only help their child sleep through the night but also improve their own sleep quality and get back to sleep while increasing their measures of focus, happiness, and emotional control.
+Because of the nature of toddler sleep problems, they often correlate with parental sleep and well-being.
+By helping young children develop healthy sleeping practices, such as appropriate sleep hygiene before bed and a regular bedtime routine, parents can help their children sleep through the night, improve their own sleep quality, and potentially increase their measures of focus, happiness, and emotional control.

 Study set-up

-The purpose of this study was to examine the effects of intervention methods on sleep problems specifically in children, and note the difference in these effects when bedtime routines were manipulated and/or changed based on intervention.
-Though child sleep concerns were the larger topic, this study focused specifically on toddler sleep.
+The study aimed to examine the effects of intervention methods on sleep problems, specifically in children, and note the difference in these effects when bedtime routines were manipulated based on intervention.
+Though child sleep concerns were the primary topic, this study focused specifically on toddler sleep.

-Two hundred sixty-four mothers and young children (ages six months to 36 months) were recruited to set up this study.
-These families were then randomly assigned to one of three groups.
-These groups included the internet-based intervention group, the internet-based intervention plus routine group, and the control group, which did not finish the intervention.
+Two hundred sixty-four mothers and young children aged six months to 36 months were recruited for this study.
+These families were then randomly assigned to one of three groups: the internet-based intervention group, the internet-based intervention plus routine group, and the control group, which did not complete the intervention.

 For those included in the internet-based intervention group, the mothers were instructed to finish the internet-based intervention at home and follow the individualized recommendations with their children when they go to bed.
-The internet-based intervention plus routine group did the same things as the intervention group, plus a three-step bedtime routine.
-This routine included a warm bath, lotion/massage, and quiet activities.
+The internet-based intervention plus routine group did the same things as the intervention group plus a three-step bedtime routine.
+This routine included a warm bath, lotion with a massage, and quiet activities.
 Materials for these activities were provided.
 The control group kept their children's normal bedtime routine.
 This intervention lasted for three weeks.

 Getty/Halfpoint Images